berttejeda/ansible-taskrunner/README.md

 - Leads to difficulty in collaboration and code refactoring
 - Decreased re-usability of codebase
   - This design encourages standalone playbooks
+  - Makes it more difficult to package actions as roles
   - Duplicate efforts across codebase

 <a name="proposed-solution"></a>